 Post-Disaster Renovations and Lead-Based Paint

-Natural disasters, such as tornadoes, hurricanes, earthquakes or floods, often result in the need for renovations to damaged homes and other structures.
-When common renovation activities like sanding, cutting, and demolition occur in structures that contain lead-based paint, such activities create lead-based paint hazards, including lead-contaminated dust.
-Lead-based paint hazards are harmful to both adults and children, but particularly pregnant women and children under the age of six.
+Natural disasters, such as tornadoes, hurricanes, earthquakes or floods, can result in significant damage to a large number of buildings and often result in the need for renovations to damaged homes and other structures.
+Common renovation activities such as sanding, cutting, and demolition, when performed in structures that contain lead-based paint, can create lead-based paint hazards, including lead-contaminated dust.
+Lead-based paint hazards are harmful to adults and children.

-To protect against health risks, EPA’s Renovation, Repair and Painting (RRP) rule is designed to minimize exposure to lead-based paint hazards.
-Under this rule, contractors performing renovation, repair and painting projects that disturb painted surfaces in homes and child-occupied facilities (including day care centers and schools), built before 1978, must, among other things, be certified and follow lead-safe work practices.
+To protect against this risk and minimize exposure to lead-based paint hazards, EPA issued the lead-based paint Renovation, Repair, and Painting (RRP) Rule.
+Under the RRP Rule, contractors performing renovation, repair and painting projects that disturb paint surfaces in homes and child-occupied facilities, e.g., child care facilities and schools, built before 1978, must, among other things, be certified and follow lead-safe work practices.

-- What steps should homeowners take when doing repairs themselves?
+- Steps homeowners should take when doing repairs themselves

 If you hire a contractor to perform renovation work on your pre-1978 home, you should be aware that, generally, your hired professional must be RRP-certified and observe the requirements of the RRP rule.
 However, if the circumstances necessitate an emergency renovation as defined above, the professional need not comply with certain requirements of the RRP rule as described earlier — but only to the extent necessary to respond to the emergency.